 2) The planned academic outcomes for this activity are for the students to gain practical field research experience and the skills necessary in not only completing this course but to also realize what is involved with future graduate work that would have a field excursion component.
 The students will become skillful in:

 - setting up and preparing for their project (rational/hypothesis generation, literature review, equipment preparation)

 - gathering tissue and data in the field (the pitfalls of working in the field, working as a team, etc)

 - basic laboratory techniques to collect morphometric data, aging of fish; simple tissue prep and staining for histology

-- analyzing their data (proper analysis, essentials of gathering the right data, limitations of different analytical programs, etc)
+- analyzing their data (proper analysis, essentials of gathering the right data, limitations of work, etc)

-- learning the physiological effects of contaminants from the cellular level to the complete organ
+- learning the physiological effects of climate change (temp, pH, salinity etc) from the cellular level to the complete organ

 - self directed learning

 3) Students participating in this REP will have the opportunity to benefit from valuable experiences such as:

 1) in the field hands-on gathering of organs/tissue, 2) developing a research project and data collection, 3) analyzing and presenting their data, 4) performing basic field laboratory techniques in preparation of tissue for examination including fish aging.
 Their unit benefits since the student's didactic learning is supplemented with hands on applied use of such knowledge and the Faculty benefits by have students in their programs who are motivated to continue learning and become more career oriented.